 Before joining Exelis, Dr. Drew was the senior vice president of Strategic Capabilities and Technology at TASC, leading an enterprise-wide team that provided systems engineering and integration, cyber security, financial and business analytics and test and evaluation solutions to intelligence, defense and federal and civil customers.
 In a prior role at TASC, she led the Enterprise Systems business unit that served defense and federal civil agencies including DTRA, DHS and the FAA.

 Prior to that, Dr. Drew was sector vice president of business development for Northrop Grumman’s Mission Systems sector.
 Before joining Northrop Grumman in 2008, Dr. Drew was vice president and general manager for Boeing’s Integrated Defense and Security Solutions organization heading strategy and business generation in homeland and global security markets.
-While at Boeing, Dr. Drew also served as vice president and general manager of Boeing’s C4ISR organization.
-At Boeing Phantom Works, she was involved with developing and transitioning technology across the commercial airplane and military businesses.
+While at Boeing, Dr. Drew also served as vice president and general manager of Boeing’s C3ISR business unit serving the US Air Force, US Navy and several international customers including the United Kingdom, NATO, Australia, and Turkey.
+And in a prior role, she led a significant portion of Boeing Phantom Works developing and transitioning technology across the commercial airplane and military businesses.